kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // matcher string
 }

-// Besides the request name slice, ConfigurationParameters must have one and only one field set. type ConfigurationParameters struct {
+type ClaimConfigurationParameters struct {
-    // The constraint applies to devices in these requests.
+    // The configuration applies to devices in these requests.
     //
     // If empty, the configuration applies to all devices in the claim.
     //
     // +optional
     RequestNames []string

+    ConfigurationParameters // inline
+}

+// ConfigurationParameters must have one and only one field set.
+It gets embedded
+// inline in some other structs which have other fields, so field names must
+// not conflict with those.
+type ConfigurationParameters struct {
     Opaque *OpaqueConfigurationParameters
 }